gruntwork-io/docs/_docs-sources/iac/whats-this/services.md

 1. `examples`: Sample code that shows how to use the services in the modules folder and allows you to try the services out without having to write any code: you `cd` into one of the folders, follow a few steps in the README (e.g., run `terraform apply`), and you'll have fully working infrastructure up and running.
 In other words, this is executable documentation.
 Note that the examples folder contains two sub-folders:

-    1. `for-learning-and-testing`: Example code that is optimized for learning, experimenting, and testing, but not direct production usage).
+    1. `for-learning-and-testing`: Example code that is optimized for learning, experimenting, and testing, but not direct production usage.
 Most of these examples use Terraform directly to make it easy to fill in dependencies that are convenient for testing, but not necessarily those you'd use in production: e.g., default VPCs or mock database URLs.